How to choose the best performance brake pads for your car

 EBC Greenstuff Performance Brake Pads

-EBC Greenstuff Performance Brake Pads are high-performance brake pads designed to deliver optimum braking performance.
+EBC Greenstuff Performance Brake Pads are high-performance brake pads that deliver optimum braking performance.
 They are suitable for heavy and light vehicles and have been developed to offer a long service life.

 EBC Greenstuff brake pads have been developed with the latest technology to provide optimum braking performance.
-They are suitable for heavy and light vehicles and work well with different driving styles.
-The pads also come with long service life, so you do not need to worry about replacing them for a while.
+They suit heavy and light vehicles and work well with different driving styles.
+The pads also come with a long service life, so you do not need to worry about replacing them for a while.

 6. Hawk Performance HB100Z625 HPS-5 Brake Pads